azmainadel/azmainadel.github.io/_posts/2020-07-07-sfc-certification.md

 ---
 Thanks for reading.

-Please do leave a comment or knock me if you have any query regarding this post.
+Please do leave a comment or knock me if you have any queries regarding this post.
 Stay home, stay safe.